spryker/spryker-docs/docs/cag/dev/set-up-notifications-for-5xx-errors.md

 ---
-title: Setting up a notifications for 5xx errors
+title: Set up a notifications for 5xx errors
 description: Learn how to set up notifications for 5xx errors via SNS
 template: howto-guide-template
 redirect_from: